mitsuhiko/minijinja/CONTRIBUTING.md

 MiniJinja tests use the [Insta](https://insta.rs) testing framework.
 While not required, it is recommended to use the [`cargo insta review`](https://insta.rs/docs/cli/#review) command to review and verify changes to the test results.
+This can be automated by using `make snapshot-tests`.

 ## Formatting the Code